4 pretend play ideas for developing early math skills

 If your child is able, you can include some simple arithmetic here.
 Have a customer buy two items and instead of just counting out the coins for each item individually, see if your child can add the prices together.

-So there it is.
+So there we have it.
 Four simple pretend play set ups which are perfect for a bit of math.
-Thanks for reading!

 If you enjoyed this post, why not pin it?
 Thanks for your help!